AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-proofs-pending-approvals-not-in-reports.md

 ---
-title: "Proofs: Proofs that are pending approval do not appear in reports"
+title: 'Proofs: Proofs that are pending approval do not appear in reports'
-description: ""
+description: ''
 hidefromtoc: yes
 feature: Digital Content and Documents
+exl-id: e324848f-0278-4bbd-ba9b-870fde37a23d
 ---
 # Proofs: Proofs that are pending approval do not appear in reports

 <!--WF and WFP-->